-Our students have access to two music programs.
-Our instrumental music program enables students to receive tuition in a range of instruments including brass, woodwind and percussion.
-Students participate in music camps where they learn to play music with musicians of their own ability grouping – together they perform as a larger band.
+Our students have access to instrumental music.
+This program enables students to play a range of instruments including brass, woodwind and percussion.

 Camps and Excursions

 The students have the opportunity to participate in a range of camp types.
-2015 camps for students included:
+Every 2 years the below camps are scheduled:

 Year 3 and 4 camping at Carnarvon Gorge National Park

-Year 5 through to Year 10 to CYC Burleigh Heads.
+Year 5 through to Year 10 to Noosa Northshore.
 This is an outdoor beach camp where students engaged in a range of activities including surfing, paddle boarding, tubing and raft building.